ELEKTRONN/ELEKTRONN/doc/Installation.rst

 		[cuda]
 		root = /usr/local/cuda-7.5/

+	The linker option disables garbage collection.
+This increases GPU-RAM usage but gives a significant performance boost.
+If you run out of GPU-RAM, remove this option (or set it to ``cvm``).

     ..
 Note::
       If you want to use the command line option of ``elektronn-train`` to select a GPU device you can leave out setting a device value here

-  * You might be interested in using cuDNN which is an optimised CUDA library for CNNs (`theano's instructions <http://www.deeplearning.net/software/theano/library/sandbox/cuda/dnn.html?highlight=cudnn>`_).
+  * You might be interested into using cuDNN which is an optimised CUDA library for CNNs (`theano's instructions <http://www.deeplearning.net/software/theano/library/sandbox/cuda/dnn.html?highlight=cudnn>`_).